shaderLABS/shaderBOT/README.md

     },
-    "moderatorRoleID": "", // moderator role, e.g. mentioned in ban appeal threads "threadRoleID": "", // role that will be automatically added to new threads "appealChannelID": "", // channel for listing ban appeals "botChannelID": "", // channel for sending failed auto responses, editing tickets and managing project subscriptions "mediaChannelIDs": [""], // channels in which every message that doesn't contain an image, a video or a link will be deleted
+    "moderatorRoleID": "", // moderator role, e.g. mentioned in ban appeal threads "threadRoleID": "", // role that will be automatically added to new threads "stickyThreadChannelIDs": [""], // channels whose threads will be automatically sticky upon creation "appealChannelID": "", // channel for listing ban appeals "botChannelID": "", // channel for sending failed auto responses, editing tickets and managing project subscriptions "mediaChannelIDs": [""], // channels in which every message that doesn't contain an image, a video or a link will be deleted